-A growing number of states have legalized electricity deregulation, but no state is fully deregulated.
-In some parts of deregulated electricity states, especially rural areas, electrical service transmission and billing are still provided by the same company.
-These companies are usually classified as municipally-owned electric utilities or electrical cooperatives.
+A growing number of states have legalized electricity and natural gas deregulation, but no state is fully deregulated.
+In some parts of deregulated states, especially rural areas, energy service transmission and billing are still provided by the same company.
+These companies are usually classified as municipally-owned utilities or cooperatives.

-In some of these more rural areas, electricity provider choice hasn’t yet arrived in part because the sparse populations make it difficult for multiple providers to compete in a cost-effective way.
-But electricity deregulation is always expanding, so areas that don’t offer choice today may do so in the future.
+In some of these more rural areas, energy choice hasn't yet arrived in part because the sparse populations make it difficult for multiple providers to compete in a cost-effective way.
+But electricity deregulation is always expanding, so areas that don't offer choice today may do so in the future.

-Should You Call Your Electric Utility or Your Provider?
+Should You Call Your Utility or Your Provider?

-If you have both an electrical utility and an electrical provider, there can be some confusion about who to call for service.
+If you have both a utility and a provider, there can be some confusion about who to call for service.
 The answer depends on the type of service you need.

 You should call your utility if:

-- You’re having a problem with your electric meter
+- You're having a problem with your meter

-- You need to report downed power lines or some other electrical emergency
+- You need to report downed power lines, a gas leak or some other emergency

 - You want to make a payment over the phone